 Make sure your vents are clear.
 Obstructed supply vents can’t release warm air.
-Make sure all the vents in your home are unblocked by furniture, drapery, etc. Also, consider professional duct cleaning if you haven’t had it done recently.
+Make sure all the vents in your home are unblocked by furniture, drapery, etc.

 Check blowers and burners.
 Dust builds up on furnace burners during the summer.
 Before your furnace kicks on for the first time this season, remove dust and other debris to prevent a potential fire hazard.
 Also, make sure the burner is rust-free and properly aligned.
 Oil the blower motor to prevent unwanted noise and keep it running smoothly.

 Schedule a furnace maintenance checkup.
 If you aren’t familiar with how your system works, we recommend scheduling a professional HVAC checkup.
 A technician will go over your furnace and your entire HVAC system to make sure everything is in good working order and make recommendations as needed.
 Checkups are an important part of maintaining your furnace because they allow professional to detect minor problems before they become major.
 Check out our maintenance program!